 However, in certain areas (such as between the tall buildings on Carting Lane) it wasn’t feasible to erect such tall pipes.
 This little lane ran between two of the finest and most luxurious hotels in London: the Savoy and the Hotel Cecil (destroyed in 1930).
 A tall stink pipe here would just deliver the smelly gases to the bedroom windows of the hotels’ expensive rooms.
 It just wouldn’t do.

 Joseph Webb from Birmingham came up with a solution.
 He created a gas streetlamp that would also burn off the accumulated sewer gases.
 Webb’s design got rid of the smelly gases while giving off light and looking attractive at the same time.
 A flame generated by normal gas, drew up the sewer gases which it then heated, disinfected, and released into the air in an odorless form.
 He called it the gas destructor lamp.

 The Carting Lane gas destructor lamp is the only one of its type left in London.
 It’s still standing proudly beside the Savoy Hotel doing the job it was designed to do.
 Because of this unusual lamp, Carting Lane is sometimes jokingly referred to as “Farting” Lane.

-- If you’d like to read another story about Coco Chanel: Best of Enemies: Coco Chanel and Elsa Schiaparelli
+- Best of Enemies: Coco Chanel and Elsa Schiaparelli

 *Don’t Miss Anything– To receive an email when I post an article (every other week or so) enter your email below and click the Follow the Curious Rambler button.